lenisha/oai-image-data-validate/README.md

 - **Python tool**

 ## Prerequisites for Executing the Flow
-- **Images**: Two images containing various cars, among which the number of red cars needs to be counted.
+- **Image*: Images containing various claims to be analyzed.
 - **Azure OpenAI Access**: Necessary credentials and access rights to Azure OpenAI GPT-4 Turbo with Vision.

 ## Process Overview